 - 1. Note that no driver or application is required for wireless display in Windows 10. - 2.
-Press the # + P key combination. - Click Connect to a wireless display (see overleaf if this does not appear) at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.
+Press the # + P key combination. - 3.
+Click Connect to a wireless display at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.